pongo1231/pongbot/README.md

 MLIBS=/path/to/the/folder/containing/hlsdk/and/metamod make
 ```

-It should build and generate a Pongbot.so to build/bin/
+It should build and generate a Pongbot.so in build/bin/

 # Installation